 Benedict has decided to resign as Pope, though he doesn’t tell Bergoglio at first.
 The Argentinian Bergoglio meanwhile wants to retire as Cardinal.
 They talk about increasingly ugly incidents while walking round the beautifully fragrant gardens of Pope Benedict’s summer residence, the papal step counter authoritatively telling him to keep going; or in the Vatican’s richly decorated chapels; or watching football in the pontiff’s living quarters.

 They are the two opposing forces of Catholicism.
 Bergoglio is a reformer who connects well with ordinary people, a football lover who also likes to dance the tango, and prefers his own comfy shoes to the red leather slippers of their ornate uniforms.
 He wasn’t even ordained until he was in his 30s.

 An intellectual and a lover of Latin (the language, not the dance) Benedict loves the pomp that goes with the ceremony, and has never heard of The Beatles.
-He dips his toe into popular culture with a favourite TV show about a dog called Commissar Rex (apparently a real programme), but that’s about it.
+He dips his toe into popular culture with a favourite TV show about a crime-solving dog called Kommissar Rex (a real programme), but that’s about it.